Trends, challenges and priorities

 By working together, companies can pool their knowledge and real-world experiences to develop industry consensus approaches, which should lead to standardized approaches to combination product development and manufacturing, as well as harmonization of industry and regulatory expectations.

-- EU MDR article 117 implementation: EU MDR article 117 came into effect in May 2021; however, there is no clear industry consensus regarding application to drug delivery devices, e.g. it is not clear if all drug-product contacting components must confirm to invasive components requirements.
+- European Union Medical Device Regulation (EU MDR) Article 117 Implementation: EU MDR article 117 came into effect in May 2021; however, there is no clear industry consensus regarding application to drug delivery devices, e.g. it is not clear if all drug-product contacting components must conform to invasive components requirements.
 The goal for this workstream is to develop an industry consensus approach for incorporating article 117 into development processes.

 - Essential performance requirements (EPRs) for device specification setting: there is no consensus view on how to interpret and apply EPR guidance.
 This means that licence holders and regulatory reviewers have significant freedom to interpret EPRs, which can lead to situations where regulatory agencies request additional EPRs in a submission that were not required for a previous molecule in the same delivery device.
 The goal for this workstream is to agree to a standard approach for the interpretation and classification of EPRs.